isabella232/pmp-support-site/docs/users/060_searcher.md

 Here are definitions of some of the less obvious checkboxes/form fields:

 **Property**: If the structure of content in the PMP were depicted as a pyramid, Properties would be on top.
-They are often equivalent to a broadcast program (examples: *The Moth*, *PRI’s The World*), but in some cases they are more akin to a brand (example: Marketplace, which includes all incarnations of Marketplace programming such as Marketplace, Marketplace Morning Report, etc.).
-This search by the [GUID of The Moth Property](https://support.pmp.io/search?advanced=1&collection=9a5e5095-c9a5-44cc-9788-4093d6390c7e) will return all Stories and items associated with that Property.
+They are often equivalent to a broadcast program (examples: *The Moth*, *PRI’s The World*), but in some cases they are more akin to a brand (example: Marketplace, which includes all incarnations of Marketplace programming such as *Marketplace*, *Marketplace Morning Report*, etc.).
+This search by the [GUID of *The Moth* Property](https://support.pmp.io/search?advanced=1&collection=9a5e5095-c9a5-44cc-9788-4093d6390c7e) will return all Stories and items associated with that Property.
 A similar search using the [Marketplace Property GUID](https://support.pmp.io/search?advanced=1&collection=3e3b6243-31c6-4686-bb88-a8e8446f0c2a) will likewise return all Stories and items associated with that Property, which includes all programs under the Marketplace umbrella.

 **Series**: A Collection of related Stories.
 As opposed to Properties, Series are more loosely defined.
 In some cases, they may correspond to a broadcast program, but also could be used to collect Episodes of a program or a selection of Stories from multiple Episodes of a program.
 Examples: [*Marketplace Morning Report*](https://support.pmp.io/search?advanced=1&collection=a9ce9da3-5798-4e99-90ce-43980df38e85), *State of the Re:Union Fall 2013*, *American Routes*, or [MPR News' “On Campus” series.](https://support.pmp.io/search?advanced=1&collection=a5eb210c-1256-4f1a-b597-7c1467a2c846&profile=story)